kodekloudhub/nginx/www/000-README.txt

 The contents of this directory's file tree should be sent to the web server's /var/www directory on the web server.

+That can be done using
+1) git
-That can be done using git, but it can *also* be done using scp from the development machine to the webserver.
+2) scp from the development machine to the webserver
+3) symlinking the file tree that git is managing under www to /var/www

 The advantage of using git is that the development machine and the web server machine can be on different branches, and git makes it harder to overwrite changes.

 To do that, the directory has to be set up.